-What a gorgeous presentation this Italian inspired dish will make.
-You’ll love how quickly it comes together.
+What a lovely presentation this Italian inspired dish will make.
+It’s so easy and quick to make.
 One unusual ingredient in the sauce, vodka!
 Be sure to deglaze the pan with the vodka off the heat.
 I’ve made it skinny by using lean turkey cutlets, adding a little oil and no cream.
 One skinny serving has 252 calories, 4 grams of fat and 5 Weight Watchers POINTS PLUS.

 Prep Time: 10 minutes

 Cook Time: 15 minutes

 1 pound turkey cutlets (3-4 ounces each), see shopping tip

 ½ teaspoon salt

 ¼ cup all-purpose flour

 ¼ cup vodka

 ½ cup reduced-sodium chicken broth